mharrend/docker-nginx-ssl-proxy/README.md

 nginx-ssl-proxy:alpine
 ```
 ### Copy SSL certificate and key to docker container
-* Either make use of the data volume and place the SSL cert and key in the data container or copy them via
 ```
 docker cp /tmp/HOST/ssl.crt [ContainerID]:/etc/nginx/subdom1.crt
 docker cp /tmp/HOST/ssl.key [ContainerID]:/etc/nginx/subdom1.key